 How Much Sauce to Add

 One key factor that divides bbq aficionados is how much bbq sauce to add.
 Many of the pros suggest that the key thing is to show constraint.
 Oftentimes people want to slather the bbq sauce on the meat real thick and heavy.
-There is a degree of finesse, however, that should be applied when adding the sauce.
+There is a degree of finesse, however, that should be applied when adding a layer of sauce.
 Too much and it is overdone.
-You want the original flavor of the meat and seasoning to come through.
+You want the original rich flavor of the meat and seasoning to come through.
 Often a single layer or two will do the job.
 You can always supply extra sauce for people to add on as they eat.

-When cooking chicken you want to reach an internal temperature of 165 degrees Fahrenheit.
+The rule of thumb is that when cooking chicken you want to reach an internal temperature of 165 degrees Fahrenheit.
 You will want to check to make sure all pieces are cooked.
 Once the chicken has cooked you can add the sauce as mentioned previously.

 With chicken, you are really not in danger of overcooking so much as you are of letting the chicken become too dry.
 You want the chicken to be moist and tender for the best bbq.
 Also, you can run the risk of overcooking and burning the bbq sauce, so make sure to keep an eye on it after applying the sauce.